 Today is the first Sunday of Advent.
 We hear Jesus’ call to us – watch.
-That sounds intimidating.
+That doesn’t sound very safe.
 Does that mean it’s over?
-Maybe there is no point in trying and resigning the only way to the future?
+Maybe there is no point in trying, and resigning is the only way to the future?

 No, no, and again no. Resignation is certainly not a Christian quality.
 Jesus, at the beginning of Advent, wants to tell us that it is time to wake up and start living the Life.

 Bible Verse for Today

 “Be careful, or your hearts will be weighed down with carousing, drunkenness, and the anxieties of life, and that day will close on you suddenly like a trap.
 For it will come on all those who live on the face of the whole earth.
 Be always on the watch, and pray that you may be able to escape all that is about to happen and that you may be able to stand before the Son of Man.”
 (Luke 21:34-36)